 - Spy Fiction: "Dirty Martini" — Technicolor Ninja cyborg spy girls with miniskirts and machine gun breasts, traveling the world and looking great doing it... while taking part in stories about betrayal, tragedy, and moral ambiguity, with no happy endings to be found.

 - Status Quo Is God: The world political situation at the end of the anime is just about where it was at the beginning.

 - Technical Pacifist: Egg the sniper is a partial example.
 If he's contracted to kill someone, he'll do it, but for everybody else he goes the Vash the Stampede route.
 However, this isn't due to any kind of pacifist beliefs, instead just being one of his many arrogant quirks.

 - Too Dumb to Live: Once again, Egg the sniper.
-Despite his traditional one-shot killing method proving inneffectual against Mylene, he continues to play-act as if he's James Bond around her, despite the whole 'gentleman assassin' thing not even being a part of his obsessive-compulsive shtick.
-He proceedes to give away all his killing secrets, give Mylene all the openings she could want to kill him effortlessly (she only doesn't to fully prove her "The Reason You Suck" Speech as detailed elsewhere), and even agrees to a battle tailored to give up his advantages and let her win.
+Despite his traditional one-shot killing method proving ineffectual against Mylene, he continues to play-act as if he's James Bond around her, despite the whole "gentleman assassin" thing not even being a part of his obsessive-compulsive shtick.
+He proceeded to give away all his killing secrets, give Mylene all the openings she could want to kill him effortlessly (she only doesn't to fully prove her "The Reason You Suck" Speech as detailed elsewhere), and even agrees to a battle tailored to give up his advantages and let her win.
 He never once considers that someone who's explicitly told him she doesn't give a crap about anything other than results and who thinks he's an idiot would lie to him about her own secrets.